Sign-in to your account to find out the status of your proposal, or to update your current research project.

 How can a researcher use the Army of Women for an existing funded study?

 Researchers can use the Army of Women to recruit women for an existing funded study.
-If the study already has been peer reviewed by an independent body, the researcher must complete a research project application, which will be reviewed by the Army of Women Scientific Advisory Committee.
+If the study already has been peer reviewed by an independent body, the researcher must complete a research project application, which will be reviewed by the Dr. Susan Love Research Foundation Scientific Advisory Committee.
 If the research project is approved, a web page will be developed for the study; IRB and consent forms will be reviewed or developed; and, if necessary, an Army of Women Center (see below) chosen for sample collection.
 Once this process has been completed, an e-blast describing the study and eligibility criteria will be sent to all Army volunteers.
 Women will self-select and express their interest by responding to this email.
 After a secondary screen through the website based on eligibility criteria, a list of interested volunteers will be sent to researchers who are collecting their own samples.
 If the researcher is not collecting his or her own samples, the list of interested volunteers will be sent to the Army of Women Center that will be collecting the samples.

 How can a researcher use the Army of Women in the grant proposal while applying for funding?